Save These Dates!

 |Experience an Island of Historic Tranquility

-three generations of Del Valles in both the political and agricultural history of the state, it is
+of three generations of Del Valles in both the political and agricultural history of the state, it

 best-selling novel Ramona in 1884, it was her intention to supply the general reader with an

-fictional Indian girl, Ramona.
-Disappointed that A Century of Dishonor, her earlier book reciting
+the fictional Indian girl, Ramona.
+Disappointed that A Century of Dishonor, her earlier book

-past injustices towards the Indians, received so little notice, she wrote Ramona hoping to elicit
+reciting past injustices towards the Indians, received so little notice, she wrote Ramona

-popular support for the Indians, much as her acquaintance Harriet Beecher Stowe had done
+hoping to elicit popular support for the Indians, much as her acquaintance Harriet Beecher

-with Uncle Tom's Cabin.
-Ramona inspired four motion pictures and a pageant performed
+Stowe had done with Uncle Tom's Cabin.
+Ramona inspired four motion pictures and a